Updated: Jan 24

 How experienced are they?

 I've seen quite a few podcast "experts" online who claim to be able to increase your listenership three-fold, and yet the entirety of their broadcasting or audio experience is running a Star Trek fan podcast with their mates for six weeks.
 Luckily this happens to be the exception rather than the rule, but as with a lot of things, there's no certification process for podcast editors.
-Naturally, any monkey can edit a podcast, but it takes skill, experience and training to do a good job of it.
+Any monkey can edit a podcast, but it takes skill, experience and training to do a good job of it.
 So ask questions and ask to hear some previous work.

 How does podcast editing work?